thew44/matriochqa/README.md

 - Qt 5.12, no way to escape
 - [Hugo](https://gohugo.io/) to render the server status pages into a browser.
 - Hugo them [Book](https://github.com/alex-shpak/hugo-book). matriochqa may work with other themes, but I tested only this one.
-- [QHttpServer](https://blog.qt.io/blog/2019/01/25/introducing-qt-http-server/), to interact with the emulator instances from the web panel.
-Still, you can compile matriochqa without web commands support.
 - [QEMU](https://www.qemu.org/) of course

 In addition, the following dependencies are linked as git submodules:
 - [Fast C++ CSV Parser](https://github.com/ben-strasser/fast-cpp-csv-parser), a nice templated CSV parsing library